mj19981995/modelmapper/user-manual/generics.md

 ModelMapper uses [TypeTokens](http://code.google.com/p/guava-libraries/wiki/ReflectionExplained) to allow mapping of generic parameterized types.

+## Example

-For example: Let's say you want to map a List of Integers to a List of Strings:
+Let's say you want to map a List of Integers to a List of Strings:

 {:.prettyprint .lang-java}
     List<Integer> numbers = buildIntegers();